March 16, 2023

-Another springtime concern for pasture horses is founder, aka laminitis.
-New green grasses sprout abundantly in spring.
-And while they’re lush and delicious, they’re also extremely high in sugars and starch.
+Another springtime concern for horses is founder, aka laminitis.
+New green foliage sprouts abundantly when the weather warms.
+And while it's lush and delicious, sometimes horses founder on spring grass because of its extremely high sugar and starch content.
 Too much can trigger laminitis in horses that gorge themselves or have health conditions like insulin resistance or Cushing’s disease (PennState Extension).

 The importance of hydration year-round can’t be overstated.
 After all, a hydrated horse is a healthy horse!
 But while horses need access to fresh water 24 hours a day during every season, warmer temps and increased sweating during summer double the need for your horse to drink.